metablockshq/metablocks.world/content/guideChapters/unfreeze-token-account.md

 Therefore, the prerequisite to `thaw` instruction is that the token account is frozen.

 The final outcome of this chapter can be found [here](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%208%20-%20Unfreeze%20Token%20Accounts)

+**NOTE: For the demonstration purpose, we will retain only `create_mint`, `transfer_mint` and `freeze_token_account` instructions.
+So remove all the instructions and contexts that are not required.**

 ## How to `Thaw` (unfreeze) an account ?